gumaerc-testorg/7.347-spring-2014/content/pages/readings.md

 {{< tdopen >}}

-Hanna, J., M. Wernig, et al. "[Treatment of Sickle Cell Anemia Mouse Model with IPS Cells Generated from Autologous Skin](http://dx.doi.org/10.1126/science.1152092)." _Science_ 318, no. 5858 (2007): 1920–3.
+Hanna, J., M. Wernig, et al. "{{% resource_link "7cbf5088-789b-458f-9ff1-332422e4acb1" "Treatment of Sickle Cell Anemia Mouse Model with IPS Cells Generated from Autologous Skin" %}}." _Science_ 318, no. 5858 (2007): 1920–3.

-Tsuji, O., K. Miura, et al. "[Therapeutic Potential of Appropriately Evaluated Safe-Induced Pluripotent Stem Cells for Spinal Cord Injury](http://dx.doi.org/10.1073/pnas.0910106107)." _Proceedings of the National Academy of Sciences of the United States of America_ 107, no. 28 (2010): 12704–9.
+Tsuji, O., K. Miura, et al. "{{% resource_link "94a7e524-bce4-4a11-b744-39b728034cfd" "Therapeutic Potential of Appropriately Evaluated Safe-Induced Pluripotent Stem Cells for Spinal Cord Injury" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 107, no. 28 (2010): 12704–9.

 {{< tdclose >}}